harrystechuk/ttvdaycounter/README.md

+For the direct link to the mod itself as this is the source code please visit: https://www.curseforge.com/minecraft/mc-mods/ttv-day-counter

 TTV Day Counter

 TTV Day Counter is a mod that allows you to display your current day on OBS, StreamLabs or any other streaming software as a simple browser source.